O-X-L/calamary/docs/source/info/rules.rst

         sport: 'NUMBER'  # source ports
         protoL3: 'ip4/ivp4/ip6/ip6'
         protoL4: 'tcp/udp'  # others might be supported later on
-        protoL5: 'tls/http/dns/ntp'  # other might be supported later on
+        protoL5: 'tls/http/dns/ntp'  # others might be supported later on
         dns: 'DOMAIN'  # domain/TLS-SNI to match
-        encrypted: 'true/false/yes/no'  # only match TLS traffic
+        encrypted: 'true/false/yes/no'  # match TLS traffic

 The value of matches is **case-insensitive** by default.

 You can define **multiple values** for each match.

-Matches can also be **negated**:
+Matches can also be **negated** by using the :code:`!` prefix:

 .. code-block:: yaml